mehrati/Dead_to_DictaTOR/README.md

-# Traktor 1.8
+# ddtor
-Traktor will autamically install Tor, privoxy, dnscrypt-proxy and Tor Browser Launcher in either a Debian based distro like Ubuntu or an Arch based distro and configures them as well.
+ddtor will autamically install Tor in either a Debian based distro like Ubuntu or an Arch based distro and configures them as well.

 To do this, just run 'traktor.sh' file in a supported shell like bash and watch for prompts it asks you.

 ## Note
 Do NOT expect anonymity using this method.
-Privoxy is an http proxy and can leak data.
-If you need anonymity or strong privacy, manually run torbrowser-launcher after installing traktor and use it.
+If you need anonymity or strong privacy, manually run torbrowser

 ## Install

 ### Ubuntu
     sudo add-apt-repository ppa:dani.behzi/traktor
     sudo apt update